google/koladata/docs/koda_v1_api_reference.md

   A function with this decorator is converted to an internally-stored functor.
   In traced expressions that call the function, that functor is invoked as a sub-functor via by 'kde.call', rather than the function being re-traced.
-  Additionally, the result of 'kde.call' is also assigned a name, so that when auto_variables=True is used (which is the default in kd.trace_py_fn), the functor for the decorated function will become an attribute of the functor for the outer function being traced.
+  Additionally, the functor passed to 'kde.call' is assigned a name, so that when auto_variables=True is used (which is the default in kd.trace_py_fn), the functor for the decorated function will become an attribute of the functor for the outer function being traced.
+  The result of 'kde.call' is also assigned a name with a '_result' suffix, so that it also becomes an separate variable in the outer function being traced.
+  This is useful for debugging, and also to use kd_ext.call_multithreaded.

   This can be used to avoid excessive re-tracing and recompilation of shared python functions, to quickly add structure to the functor produced by tracing